Gomer0319/Armada_Tesda_WF/Week 2/03-Day 3/03-(Extra)CSS_units.md

 ### **(Extra) Mastering Fluid Layouts with CSS Units**

-#### **Developmental Outcomes:**
+#### **Learning Objectives:**

 By the end of this lesson, trainees will be able to:

-1. Distinguish between different CSS units of measure, such as `%`, `em`, and `rem`.
+- Identify the differences between CSS units of measure (%), em, and rem.
-2. Understand the role of relative units in creating fluid and responsive designs.
+- Describe the role of relative units in creating fluid and responsive designs.
-3. Use `%`, `em`, and `rem` effectively for fluid layouts while considering best practices.
+- Apply %, em, and rem to create fluid layouts while following best practices.

 ---